-Contact arrangements should therefore be assessed on a case by case basis taking into account a range of factors, including the government's social distancing guidance and the needs of the child.
-Where it may not be possible, or appropriate, for the usual face-to-face contact to happen at this time and keeping in touch will, for the most part, need to take place virtually.
-Where face-to-face contact is not possible, we would encourage social workers and other professionals to reassure children that this position is temporary and will be reviewed as soon as it is possible to do so.
+Contact arrangements should, therefore, be assessed on a case by case basis taking into account a range of factors, including the government's current social distancing guidance and the needs of the child.
+However, we expect the spirit of any courtordered contact in relation to children in care to be maintained.

+Where it may not be possible, or appropriate, for the usual face-to-face contact to happen at this time, keeping in touch will, for the most part, need to take place virtually.
+In these circumstances, we would encourage social workers and other professionals to reassure children that this position is temporary.
+We would also expect foster parents and other carers to be consulted on how best to meet the needs of the children in their care and to be supported to facilitate that contact, particularly if those carers are shielding or medically vulnerable.